Hints of Eden

 We don’t know a lot about the world the Garden of Eden was a part of, but the clues we do find, make me want to know more.

-5. For giant sea turtle details, see here.
-For the average size of the leatherback sea turtle, the largest turtle today, see here.
+6. For giant sea turtle details, see here which references the Cretaceous and thus toward the peak of the Flood according to the chart here.
+For the average size of the leatherback sea turtle, the largest turtle today, see [here] (http://www.dnr.sc.gov/cwcs/pdf/Leatherbacktutle.pdf).
 The article here suggests a 5 foot shell length is somewhat rare, though some supposedly reach 8 feet long.
 I used average shell length of 5 feet for the diagram.

 7. For the general heights of Redwoods, Sequoias, and Eucalyptus trees, see here.
 The current tallest Redwood is Hyperion, found in 2006 at 379 feet as mentioned here.
 Details on the Saturn V rocket can be found here and details on the Statue of Liberty, here and here.